 - Participate in 50 hours of workshops at Bradley and 150 hours of inquiry-based research with a mentor in your local area

 - Create inquiry-based classroom activities to implement with their students

-- Attend a one week introductory workshop at Bradley University at the beginning of the program
+- Attend a three day introductory workshop at Bradley University at the beginning of the program

-- Organize and host a week long professional development workshop for 50 science teachers around the state at the end of the summer to share the activities they developed and share their research projects
+- Organize and host a thee day long professional development workshop for 50 science teachers around the state at the end of the summer to share the activities they developed and share their research projects

 Teacher benefits include: